jefffreygqualtrics/fasts3/README.md

 Doing a `fasts3 ls -r s3://mybuck/logs/` will read all keys under `logs` sequentially.
 We can make this faster by adding a `--search-depth 1` flag to the command which gives each of the underlying directories its own thread, increasing throughput.

 ###Concurrency
 The concurrency level of s3 command execution can be tweaked based on your usage needs.
 By default, `4*NumCPU` s3 commands will be executed concurrently, which is ideal based on our benchmarks.
-If you want to override this value, set `GOMAXPROCS` in your environment to set the concurrency level: `env GOMAXPROCS=64 fasts3 ls -r s3://mybuck/logs/` will execute 64 s3 commands concurrently.
+If you want to override this value, set `GOMAXPROCS` in your environment to set the concurrency level: `GOMAXPROCS=64 fasts3 ls -r s3://mybuck/logs/` will execute 64 s3 commands concurrently.

 ###Examples
 ```bash